Click HERE to watch a video on the Record !t program.

 Making this Goal a Reality

-$25,000 is required to produce a professional quality version of the game. $2,500 is required to produce two complete orifessuibak prototypes.
+$10,000 is the estimated cost of creating prototypes and then putting the finish product into mass production.
 Existing LWOB supporters or individuals interested in supporting this project, please direct an email to LWOB at firstname.lastname@example.org (put Record !t in the subject line), telephone LWOB (+860.541.2288) or to make a general donation to support production of this educational material: Click Here .